rust-lang/book/src/ch15-05-interior-mutability.md

 `set_value` doesn’t return anything for us to make assertions on.
-We want to be able to say that if we create a `LimitTracker` with something that implements the `Messenger` trait and a particular value for `max`, when we pass different numbers for `value`, the messenger is told to send the appropriate messages.
+We want to be able to say that if we create a `LimitTracker` with something that implements the `Messenger` trait and a particular value for `max`, when we pass different numbers for `value` the messenger is told to send the appropriate messages.

 We need a mock object that, instead of sending an email or text message when we call `send`, will only keep track of the messages it’s told to send.
 We can